Design-Computing/Design-Computing.github.io/md/week1.md

 1. Git

-   Git is a version control tool, we're going to use it to make sure that your work is saved, backed up, and versioned (this means that you can go back to this morning without needing to save lots of copies with names like `my_work_final.py` and `my_work_final_final.py`).
+   Git is a version control tool.
+We're going to use it to make sure that your work is saved, backed up, and versioned.
+This means that you can go back to this morning without needing to save lots of copies with names like `my_work_final.py` and `my_work_final_final.py`.

    1. Go to [git-scm.com](https://git-scm.com/downloads) and download the latest git
    1. Install git with all the default values, except make **VS Code** be the default editor if you're asked.